zeniuseducation/poly-euler/README.md

 <img src="https://sites.google.com/site/adidozsa2/KeepLisping.jpg">

 Note: The logo was taken from <a href="https://sites.google.com/site/adidozsa2/lisp">This blog</a>.
+Unfortunately nobody noticed that the Johnnie posture is lambda-shaped :)

 ## About the Lisps